 The Medaca story begins in 2005 in the early stages of the workplace mental health crisis in Canada.
 Dr. Richard Guscott, a leading Canadian psychiatrist and Chris Anderson, a bank executive, developed a unique early intervention model to help employees in the early stages of absence with a mental illness.

-The service was in high demand as long wait times and ineffective treatment implementation was leading to lengthy illnesses and prolonged absences for Canadian employees.
+The service was in high demand as long wait times and ineffective treatment was leading to lengthy illnesses and prolonged absences for employees.
 With the goal of early return to health and work, the model focused on providing world-class access to psychiatrists in a country with wait times of 6-12 months.
-It also pioneered a collaborative approach with direct communication by the psychiatrist with the family physician to ensure prompt and effective treatment.
+It also pioneered a collaborative approach with direct communication by the psychiatrist to family physician to ensure prompt and effective treatment.
 At the time, family physicians were being called on to diagnose and treat the vast majority of mental health cases.
 They were overwhelmed and uncertain about complex psychiatric diagnoses and treatment and were grateful for the psychiatric back-up Medaca offered.
 This remains the case today.